kenf1/kenf1.github.io/brief_cv.md

     + An R package containing custom functions and templates intended to improve my workflow in R.

-### Ongoing Projects
+## Ongoing Projects

-Without going into the specifics, below is a list of projects (work + personal) I am currently working on:
+Without going into specifics, projects (work + personal) I am currently working on are:

 + building ML model(s)